 The Master of Professional Accounting is an accredited graduate conversion course.
-It provides opportunities for applicants holding a degree (recognised as equivalent to an Australian three year undergraduate degree) in any discipline, other than an accredited accounting major, to complete the pre-entry educational requirements for CPA Australia, the Institute of Chartered Accountants in Australia (ICAA) and the Institute of Public Accountants (IPA).
+It provides opportunities for applicants holding a degree (recognised as equivalent to an Australian three year undergraduate degree) in any discipline, other than an accredited accounting major, to complete the pre-entry educational requirements for CPA Australia, Chartered Accountants Australia and New Zealand (CA ANZ) and the Institute of Public Accountants (IPA).

 Fees and delivery

 As an accounting graduate, you can look forward to career opportunities in:

 - Accountant in a private corporation or government agency

 Accountants provide services relating to financial reporting, taxation, auditing, insolvency, accounting information systems, budgeting, cost management, planning and decision-making by organisations and individuals.

 Accounting Clerks monitor creditor and debtor accounts, undertake related routine documentation, and calculate and investigate the cost of wages, materials, overheads and other operating costs.

 Apply now and start your unlimited journey.

 The tuition fees quoted above are the fees for the normal full-time study load of the course (80 credit points) per annum.
 International students will be subject to a variable fee regime; i.e. enrolled students will be required to pay fees during their course based on the approved fee for each calendar year.
 Fee changes (if any) will occur at 1 January each calendar year.
 Students who extend their course past the normal finish date of the course will be required to pay additional fees based on the prevailing fee level.
 Western Sydney University is a multi-campus institution.
 The University reserves the right to alter the location of its courses between campuses and other locations as necessary.
 Students should be aware of the possibility of change of location for the whole or part of courses for which they enrol and should plan for the need to travel between Western Sydney campuses.